Harmonic analysis on certain spherical varieties: Twisting by abelian -factors

 \section{Twisting by abelian $\ga$-factors}

 For the remainder of the paper, $F$ denotes a local field.
 As discussed in \S \ref{ssec:FT} below, the definition of the Fourier transform $\calf_{P|P^{\mathrm{op}}}$ involves normalization operators $\lambda_!(\mu_s)$ which correspond, under the Mellin transform, to multiplication by $\gamma(-s,\chi^{\lambda},\psi)$ (see Lemma \ref{lem:gamma}).
-These were previously defined and considered in \cite{BKnormalized} and an exposition is given in \cite{Shahidi:Generalized}.
+Here and below $\gamma(s,\chi,\psi)$ denotes the usual Tate $\gamma$-factor attached to a complex number $s$, a quasi-character $\chi:F^\times \to \mathbb{C}^\times$, and the additive character $\psi.$ The operators $\lambda_!(\mu_s)$ were previously defined in \cite{BKnormalized} and an exposition is given in \cite{Shahidi:Generalized}.
 The approach of \cite{BKnormalized} is inconvenient in the sense that each operator is only defined on an inexplicit subspace of $\mathcal{S}(X^{\circ}_P(F))$ that is dense in $L^2(X_P(F))$.
 Thus as one composes operators, one loses control of their domain and range.
 Moreover, the operators are only defined in the nonarchimedean case in \cite{BKnormalized}.

 In this section we set up a general theory of the operators $\lambda_!(\mu_s)$ that is applicable uniformly in the archimedean and nonarchimedean settings.
 We also explain how to control their domain and range.
 This is quite delicate.
 In particular, to construct the Fourier transform, the normalizing operators $\lambda_{!}(\mu_s)$ have to be composed in a particular order.
 This motivates the definition of a \textbf{good ordering} in Definition \ref{defn:good:order} below.
 Essentially the situation is as follows: to compose the operators $\lambda_!(\mu_s),$ we require the domain of absolute convergence of certain Tate integrals to overlap.
 This is only possible if we arrange the operators in a particular order.